symfony-cmf/symfony-cmf-docs/quick_tour/the_router.rst

 The Backbone of the CMF
 -----------------------

-As already said, the router is the backbone.
-To understand this, you have a good view of what a CMS tries to do.
+As already said, the router is central to the CMF.
+To understand this, let us look at what a CMS tries to do.
 In a normal Symfony application, a route refers to a controller which can handle a specific entity.
 Another route refers to another controller which can handle another entity.
 This way, a route is tied to a controller.
 In fact, using the Symfony core you are also